 Computer Forensics World A computer forensic community web site with message boards.

-The First Forensic Forum (F3) A UK based non-profit organisation for all forensic computing practitioners.
+The First Forensic Forum (F3) A UK based non-profit organisation for forensic computing practitioners.
 Organises workshops and training.

 - Hacking: modifying a computer in a way which was not originally intended in order to benefit the hacker’s goals.